Mikeblanchard/Covid_Project/README.md

 ### Secondary Analysis

-In this analysis will merge additional data with the existing dataframe that includes popluation data for each of the counties in the Food Supply Data Set.
+In this analysis we will merge additional data with the existing dataframe that includes popluation data for each of the counties in the Food Supply Data Set.
+Once merged, we will use a supervised maching learning model on training two separate models for this analysis:

-With the addition of Median Age and Population Density as Featurings, we will repeat Analysis A with an Unsupervise Machine Learning Model using Aglomerative Hierarachical Clustering.
-The intention of this analysis is to cluster the Food Supply Types by similarity to focus the features used in the Supervised Machine learning model.
+#### Analysis C: Population & Obeisity

+_Features(X)_:
+  - median_age
+  - population
+  - population_density

+_Target(y)_:
+  - Obeisity

+#### Analysis D: Population & Covid-19 Mortality

+_Features(X)_:
+  - median_age
+  - population
+  - population_density

+_Target(y)_:
+  - Deaths